- Home

 Julia is also a member of Alpha Lambda Delta, an honor society recognizing student success within the first year of college.
 She served as Board Secretary during her sophomore year, but ultimately stepped down to continue her involvement in other clubs.

-“I have plans to apply to be part of Sigma Phi Sigma and Kappa Delta Pi honor societies in 2024 to continue practice mercy and being involved on campus,” said Julia.
+“I have plans to apply to be part of Sigma Phi Sigma and Kappa Delta Pi honor societies in 2024 to continue practicing mercy and being involved on campus,” said Julia.

 Post-Graduation Plans